dreamonkey/responsive-image-loader/README.md

 A webpack loader to automagically bring your website images to a whole new level of responsiveness!

-This loader tackle in an unified way three main problems with images on the web nowadays:
+This loader tackles in an unified way three main problems with images on the web nowadays:

 - usage of most efficient image formats (automatic conversion);
 - images resizing to always serve the lightest bundle possible (resolution switching);